 SOA is still a fast emerging field - most recent version of standards and up-to-date literature will be provided at the beginning of each course.

-2. Practicals Service-Oriented Architecture and Web Services 2,00 Weekly Contact Mode of Delivery: Practicals Hours Lecturers: Scientific Staff Praktische Informatik Language: English/German Frequency: every summer semester Learning outcome: c.f. overall module description Contents: Introduction to and discussion of tools and practical issues closely related to the topics discussed in the lecture as well as solutions of problems that come up during working on the practical assignment.
-Literature: c.f. overall module description Examination Coursework Assignment and Colloquium / Duration of Examination: 15 minutes Duration of Coursework: 3 months Description: Oral examination concerning the topics discussed in the lecture, exercises and assignment.
+2. Practicals Service-Oriented Architecture and Web Services

+Lecturers: Scientific Staff Praktische Informatik

+Introduction to and discussion of tools and practical issues closely related to the topics discussed in the lecture as well as solutions of problems that come up during working on the practical assignment.

+Coursework Assignment and Colloquium / Duration of Examination: 15 minutes Duration of Coursework: 3 months

+Oral examination concerning the topics discussed in the lecture, exercises and assignment.
 Students may choose English or German as the language for the oral examination.
 Examinations will take place at the end of the summer term or at the begin of the winter term (students may choose one of them).

 Students are assumed to work on a programming assignment ('schriftliche Hausarbeit') during the semester that is introduced at the beginning of the semester and uses the most important technologies discussed during the semester.

 Note: Without working on the programming assignment over the term students may run into problems during their oral examination (Kolloquium) as we discuss questions concerning topics from the lectures as well as from the assignment; questions about the assignment are based on the assignment solution programmed by the students.